mcarletti/mcarletti.github.io/content/posts/local-ai-assistant-with-ollama.md

 ## ComfyUI

-Why don't you create a local LLM with image creation capabilities?
+Why don't you update your local clone of ChatGPT with image creation capabilities?
 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is what you need.
+I'm not going to explain how it works, however it's enough to know ComfyUI allows to create a nodes workflow (like in Blender or Unreal Engine, if you are familiar with those tools) to load pre-trained models or checkpoints, like SDXL or Flux.1, control the latent space and many other useful operations.
+Simply pass a text prompt to the text encoder (usually, it is a CLIP-based node), click the play button and wait for your image to be generated.

 <img src="https://raw.githubusercontent.com/comfyanonymous/ComfyUI/master/comfyui_screenshot.png" />

-This time, you are expected to play with `git`.
+To install the image generator, we need to install a repository and update our conda environment.

 1. Clone the repository from Github.
 ```bash